johncadengo/johncadengo.github.com/source/fizzbuzz.md

 A Python Solution
 -----------------
-Eventually, I'd like you to be programming in Python, so I'll also provide the solution in Python so you can begin to pick up the language,
+Eventually, I'd like you to start programming in Python, so I'll also provide the solution in Python so you can begin to pick up the language,

     """
+    Fizzbuzz.py

     Write a program that prints the numbers from 1 to 100.
 But for multiples of three print 'Fizz' instead of the number and for the multiples of five print 'Buzz'.
 For numbers which are multiples of both three and five print 'FizzBuzz'.
     """
     def fizzbuzz():